This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 Retirees who want to stay put need to make financial allowances for such things, and here are some ways to go about it:

-Spend some of your non-retirement savings (you may have designated for other purposes) or withdraw a lump sum from your retirement savings.
+Spend some of your non-retirement savings or withdraw a lump sum from your retirement savings.

 You can avoid the taxes by using money from a Roth IRA since you can spend it tax-free.
 However, if only some of your savings are in a Roth, it might be better to leave them alone for as long as possible to have that tax-free income later in life when tax rates may be much higher.